jnale-hub/Nexus-Publication-Capstone/README.md

 14. `register(request)`: Handles user registration and redirects them to the desired page after successful registration.

-The views interact with the corresponding templates to render the user interface and handle user interactions with the application.

 ### Nexus Games App

 #### Description